Fundraising Events and Sponsorship Categories

 This is only a partial list as different types of events can cater to sponsors in different ways that are specific to their events.

 Sponsors consider their return on investment (ROI) when measuring the value of sponsorships, and the most important elements include awareness and financial benefits.
 The example of the craft brewer at a food-related event is a sponsorship that can lead directly to a boost in sales based on the brewer's presence at the event.
-The Grandma's example likely has greater impact in terms of awareness.
+The Grandma's example likely has a greater impact in terms of awareness.
 Having its name on such a popular event has made the restaurant synonymous with the community.

 In the end, sponsorships are most effective when both the event and the sponsors find ways to benefit—both financially and in terms of publicity.